mavryk-network/mavryk-k8s/docs/Private-Chain.md

 ## Zerotier

-Zerotier is a VPN service that the Tezos nodes in your cluster will use to communicate with each other.
+Zerotier is a VPN service that the Mavryk nodes in your cluster will use to communicate with each other.

 Create a ZeroTier network: